-Senior writer and editor with 10+ years of experience publishing research-based lifestyle articles, personal essays, grant proposals, magazine features, fiction, newsletters, academic papers, marketing materials, social media blasts, and more.
+Senior writer and strategist with 10+ years of experience publishing research-based health articles, personal essays, grant proposals, magazine features, fiction, newsletters, academic papers, marketing materials, social media blasts, and more.
 Content expertise in health and wellness, mindfulness, and education.

 These are sample clips from a much larger portfolio.